In a First, Pictures Show Gravitational Waves Being Born

 Adventure Time

 The first, though indirect, evidence for the existence of gravitational waves emerged in 1974.
-But actually snagging the waves proved elusive for decades, because the amount by which they distort spacetime on Earth is minuscule—on the order of a fraction of the width of an atomic nucleus.
+But actually snagging the waves proved elusive for decades, because the amount by which they distort space-time on Earth is minuscule—on the order of a fraction of the width of an atomic nucleus.
+(Find out more about gravitational waves.)

 To try and sense these ridiculously small shifts in the cosmos, researchers created the Laser Interferometer Gravitational-wave Observatory, or LIGO.
 The observatory’s twin detectors each use lasers to measure minute changes in the distance between pairs of mirrors created when gravitational waves wash over Earth; a third detector, run by the European Virgo team, now does the same.